jourdihn/IASC-2P02/README.md

 I picked up yesterday’s outfit, it didn’t matter what I was wearing at the moment, I just needed to get out the door as soon as possible.
 Thankfully my bag was still packed from when I got home yesterday and dropped by the door.
 That saved me from having to look for it on my way out.

-This Saturday morning air bit at the skin on my palms as I stepped out the door and started along my usual path towards my neighbourhood’s local call centre.
+The Saturday morning air bit at the skin on my palms as I stepped out the door and started along my usual path towards my neighbourhood’s local call centre.
 As I approached the pedestrian path that would normally take me right to the block that I needed, a construction barrier stood in my way.

 A burly man approached dressed in a hard hat and reflective vest, “Sorry, but the path is blocked off for now, a pipe burst last night so we’ve got to dig the whole thing up.”